 This can be especially true of a cat who used to live outside and is now an indoor cat.
 Those cats are used to getting more exercise and they’re also used to having to eat every bite of food they can find, in case food is tough to find later.
 Cats who used to be strays may have a tough time not overeating.

-For most cats, depending on their size, a healthy weight is about 7 to 10 pounds.
-According to PetMD, a 7-pound-cat should eat about .6 to 1 ounce of food per meal.
+For most cats, depending on their size, a healthy weight is about seven to ten pounds.
+According to PetMD, a seven-pound-cat should eat about .6 to 1 ounce of food per meal.
 Coincidentally, this is about the same weight as a mouse!

 If you’re not sure if your cat is overweight or how much food they should get in a day, talk with your vet.